 Either way, future Venice Film Festival jurors better beware.

-This year’s Venice Festival Golden Lion jury was led by veteran British filmmaker John Boorman (Best Director Oscar nominee for Deliverance, 1972; Hope and Glory, 1987).
+This year’s Venice Festival Golden Lion jury was led by a veteran, ahem, British filmmaker: John Boorman (Best Director Oscar nominee for Deliverance, 1972; Hope and Glory, 1987).

 His fellow jury members were British actress Helen Mirren, German filmmaker Wolfgang Becker, U.S. actress Scarlett Johansson, Taiwanese actress/producer Feng Hsu, Serbian filmmaker Dusan Makavejev, U.S. filmmaker Spike Lee, and two Italians: Filmmaker Mimmo Calopresti and film editor Pietro Scalia.

 October 2004 update: Marco Müller and Davide Croff did manage to weather the Italian nativist storm.
 They should be back next year.